sib-swiss/NGS-variants-training/docs/day1/alignment.md

     No duplicates were found (`0 + 0 duplicates`).
 The aligner doesn't automatically flag duplicates.
 This needs to be done after the alignment.

-### 4. Compression
+### 4. Sorting and compression

+Many downstream analyses require a coordinate sorted alignment file.
+Now, your alignment file is in the same order as the fastq file.
+You can coordinate sort an alignment file with `samtools sort`.
+You can find the documentation [here](http://www.htslib.org/doc/samtools-sort.html).

+**Exercise**: Sort the alignment file according to coordinate.

+??? done "Answer"
+    ```sh
+    samtools sort -o alignment/mother.sorted.sam alignment/mother.sam
+    ```

+!!! tip "Tip: `samtools sort` and `samtools view` can write to stdout"
+    Like `bwa mem`, `samtools sort` and `samtools view` can write its output to stdout.
+This means that you need to redirect your output to a file with `>` or use the the output option `-o`.

 The command `samtools view` is very versatile.
 It takes an alignment file and writes a filtered or processed alignment to the output.
 You can for example use it to compress your SAM file into a BAM file.
 Let's start with that.

 **Exercise**: compress our SAM file into a BAM file and include the header in the output.
 For this, use the `-b` and `-h` options.
 Find the required documentation [here](http://www.htslib.org/doc/samtools-view.html).
 How much was the disk space reduced by compressing the file?

-!!! tip "Tip: `samtools view` writes to stdout"
-    Like `bwa mem`, `samtools view` writes its output to stdout.
-This means that you need to redirect your output to a file with `>` or use the the output option `-o`.

 ??? done "Answer"
     ```sh
-    samtools view -bh mother.sam > mother.bam
+    samtools view -bh mother.sorted.sam > mother.bam
     ```
-    By using `ls -lh`, you can find out that `mother.sam` has a size of 54 Mb, while `mother.bam` is only 20 Mb.
+    By using `ls -lh`, you can find out that `mother.sorted.sam` has a size of 55 Mb, while `mother.bam` is only 16 Mb.